Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ETBF/final-integration-prompt.md

 # Final Integration: Eastern Tuna and Billfish Fishery (ETBF) Systems Profile - Document Synthesis

+## Important Note on Formatting
+Before proceeding, please review the standardized formatting instructions in `../formatting-instructions.md`.
+These guidelines MUST be followed for all sections of this document to ensure consistency across the fishery systems profiles.

 ## Context
 Your task is to integrate the outputs from the five previous phases into a cohesive systems profile document.
 Before proceeding, you must: